THE CARDINAL SINS AND THE 7 SYSTEM

 CARDINAL SINS AND THE ENERGY CENTERS

-Each of the cardinal sins corresponds to one of the body’s major energy centers, also called the chakras in the Sanskrit language.
+Each of the cardinal sins corresponds to one of the body’s major energy centers.
 I will briefly explain how this works with each of them.

 1. PRIDE.
-This sin is the most important of all of them.
 Pride means selfishness, arrogance, being full of oneself, thinking one knows something when one does not, and being so embarrassed when things do not go right that one cannot face the situation honestly.